AvirukBasak/esoteric-assembly/docs/CONTRIBUTE.md

 5. [Other conventions]()

 ## GitHub conventions
-1. All identifier name should clearly convey its purpose.
-2. Any new function description should be added to [CONTRIBUTE.md](https://github.com/AvirukBasak/Esoteric-Assembler/blob/main/docs/CONTRIBUTE.md) by the coder.
+1. Any new function description should be added to [CONTRIBUTE.md](https://github.com/AvirukBasak/Esoteric-Assembler/blob/main/docs/CONTRIBUTE.md) by the coder.
-3. [README.md](https://github.com/AvirukBasak/Esoteric-Assembler/blob/main/README.md) and [CONTRIBUTE.md](https://github.com/AvirukBasak/Esoteric-Assembler/blob/main/docs/CONTRIBUTE.md) should be updated or checked for updates with every new commit.
+2. [README.md](https://github.com/AvirukBasak/Esoteric-Assembler/blob/main/README.md) and [CONTRIBUTE.md](https://github.com/AvirukBasak/Esoteric-Assembler/blob/main/docs/CONTRIBUTE.md) should be updated or checked for updates with every new commit.

 ## Documentation
 1. Most lines that don't follow a convention of `C` coding must be commented, even if you think its purpose is obvious.